Recommended Resources from Critical Trends Report: Commercial Printing

-Categories: Feature - Graphics
+Categories: Journal Articles - Graphics

 Throughout the year, SGIA publishes research reports focused on getting to the heart of what’s driving the printing industry, segment by segment.
 In the coming year, those reports will feature "Best in Business Intelligence," guidance from the most accomplished, respected sources on how to turn what’s happening and what’s ahead in printing into an opportunity for success.
 Consider these next few resources, published in "Critical Trends Report: Commercial Printing," recommended reading.